openphacts/ops-platform-setup/data-sources/README.md

 # How many triples?

+* Almost 3 billion.
+* About 42 GB as gzip-compressed nquads (400 GB uncompressed)

-In the Virtuoso 2.0 SPARQL endpoint we have loaded:
+In the Virtuoso 2.0 SPARQL endpoint we have loaded the [2.0 RDF data](http://data.openphacts.org/2.0/):

 | source | triples | graph |
 | ------ | ------- | ----- |